-12. For the BA Applied Criminology Program, I am interested in two concentrations (e.g., Crime Analysis and Prevention, Community and Institutional Practice, or Legal Studies).
+14. For the Bachelor of Arts in Applied Criminology Program, I am interested in two concentrations (e.g., Crime Analysis and Prevention, Community and Institutional Practice, or Legal Studies).
 Can I complete more than one within my degree?

-Yes, students can complete the Enrolment Services, Online Program Declaration Form and declare their concentrations prior to applying to graduate.
+Yes, students can complete the Online Program Declaration Form and declare their concentrations prior to applying to graduate.

-13.Can a student use classes towards more than one credential?
+15. Can a student use classes towards more than one credential?
 How do students declare having two credentials?